innerNULL/iwiki/tech_tools/git/gitbook_on_github-page.md

 ```
 gitbook init
 gitbook build
+# Can also use `gitbook serve` to replace `gitbook build` which can let
+# you see your website on localhost.
 ```
 Now we can push all these files to master branch, by the way, the master branch is used for saving your gitbook's source files.